 - Patients can incorporate non-medication treatment options including such modalities as massage, physiotherapy and acupuncture.

-- Patients should see their physician regularly.
-The physician can assess pain relief, side effects, and revisit goals.
+- Patients should see their physician or surgeon regularly.
+The physician or surgeon can assess pain relief, side effects, and revisit goals.
 Talk to them about any side-effects you experience, and any concerns you have.

 - Patients can consider non-opioid treatment options such as Tylenol, ibuprofen, muscle rubs, heating pads and cold packs, for less active days.

-- Patients should take opioids only as instructed by their physician, and never in greater amounts or more often than prescribed.
+- Patients should take opioids only as instructed by their physician or surgeon, and never in greater amounts or more often than prescribed.

 - Patients must not share medications with others.
 They may have allergic or adverse reactions.